-In front of Iceland’s largest church is a statue of Icelandic Viking Leif Eiriksson, the first European to set foot on the North American continent around 1,000 AD.
+In front of Iceland’s largest church is a statue of Icelandic Viking Leif Eiriksson.
+He was the first European to set foot on the North American continent around 1,000 AD.
+The Icelandic sagas suggest that Leifur found America 500 years before Christopher Columbus did.
+They also suggest that he settled there for some time.
+Archaeological findings in L’Anse Aux Meadows in Newfoundland seem to support this.
 The impressive statue was a gift from the United States on the 1,000th anniversary of the founding of the Althing Parliament in 1930.